-The generous amount of veggies make a heaping helping of this dish, even though it uses less than a full pound of pasta.
-This vegan pasta primavera is easy enough to make as a weekday meal, and pretty enough to serve to company.
+The generous amount of veggies make a heaping helping of vegan pasta primavera, even though it uses less than a full pound of pasta.
+This vegan pasta primavera recipe is easy enough to make as a weekday meal, and pretty enough to serve to company.

 Don’t like asparagus?
 Use green beans.
 Add a cup or so of sliced mushrooms if you’d like.
 For a complete meal, all you need to add is a simple green salad — toss in some chickpeas for extra protein.

-A few asparagus tips (get it?)
+A few asparagus tips

 - Choose bundles with firm spears; the tips should be closed, plump and green.

 - Avoid bundles whose ends look withered — a sure sign that they’re past their peak.

 - Slender asparagus is often seen in spring, but too slender isn’t a good thing.
 You want stalks that are succulent, or you’ll just be getting a lot of skin and little flavor.